frontendpatterns/frontendpatterns.dev/src/content/patterns/query-deduplication.md

 ## Solution

-Apply the Query Deduplication pattern by preventing duplicate network requests when multiple components simultaneously request the same data, and reinforce it with concise examples or tests.
+Prevent duplicate network requests when multiple components simultaneously request the same data.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.